 Claim for the Compensation for Delay

-The purchaser can claim for the compensation if those conditions are mentioned in the contract.
+The purchaser can claim compensation if those conditions are mentioned in the contract.
 The purchaser must prove that the delay from the developer end has caused him/her substantial loss to the purchaser or property.
 The courts of UAE provide protection to the purchaser and may decide in favor of the purchaser if the delay is more than 2 years.
 According to the laws of UAE, the purchaser can claim compensation for the amount paid for the following:

 ● Fees Paid to Agent